rmcanany/SolidEdgeHousekeeper/README.md

 - Click ![Folder](Resources/icons8_Folder_16.png) to select a single folder
 - Click ![Folders](Resources/icons8_folder_tree_16.png) for a folder and sub folders

+You can select any number of files/folders at a time with these options.

 ### Select by Top-Level Assembly

 Choose this option to select files linked to an assembly.
 Referring to the toolbar diagram, tool group 2,